cbirdsong/wp-spelunker/README.md

 # Spelunker

-Displays a list of the page templates and blocks in use on a WordPress site.
+Displays lists of stuff in use on a WordPress site.